Z-Arghavan/awesome-digital-built-environment/README.md

 # Awesome Digital Built Environment [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of tools, standards, research groups, datasets, and platforms shaping the digital transformation of the built environment.
+A curated list of tools, standards, datasets,  platforms, and communities that are shaping the digital and intelligemt transformation of the built environment.

 Topics include (and are not limited to): BIM and openBIM, digital twins, ontologies and knowledge graphs, robotics and automation, smart cities, simulation and analytics, AI for construction, and data standards and interoperability.
-The goal is to provide a technical reference map of the digital built environment ecosystem.
+The goal is to provide a technical reference map of the digital built environment ecosystem in line with the Awesome list guidelines.

 To add something to the list, please submit a pull request or open an issue.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## Contents